 Snake Plant (Sansevieria trifasciata)

 The name is derived because of its reptile-like stiff leaves that range from six inches to eight feet tall.
+They can be planted in water as well.

 One variety of Snake plant is also known as Mother in Law Tongue, the yellow border around its leaves make them extremely beautiful in your room.